trietpsu29/calc/README.md

 # 🔢 Calc

-This is the fifth project from [The Odin Project](https://github.com/TheOdinProject) curriculum — A calculator mostly built in Javascript to practice core programming skills.
+This is the fifth project from [The Odin Project](https://github.com/TheOdinProject) curriculum — a calculator mostly built in Javascript to practice core programming skills.

 ## ✨ Preview